mifist/starterFoundationPress/README.md

 All contributions are welcome!

-Huge thanks to [olefredrik](https://github.com/olefredrik/FoundationPress) (and all contributors) to create the base this starter theme is forked from.
+Huge thanks to [olefredrik](https://github.com/olefredrik/FoundationPress) and [MEDIADUDES](https://github.com
+/MEDIADUDES/FoundationPress) (and all contributors) to create the base this starter theme is forked from.

 ## Requirements